-- 2. The summary of safety and performance shall include at least the following aspects: - (a) the identification of the device and the manufacturer, including the Basic UDI-DI and, if already issued, the SRN; - (b) the intended purpose of the device and any indications, contra-indications and target populations; - (c) a description of the device, including a reference to previous generation(s) or variants if such exist, and a description of the differences, as well as, where relevant, a description of any accessories, other devices and products, which are intended to be used in combination with the device; - (d) reference to any harmonised standards and CS applied; - (e) the summary of the performance evaluation as referred to in Annex XIII, and relevant information on the PMPF; - (f) the metrological traceability of assigned values; - (g) suggested profile and training for users; - (h) information on any residual risks and any undesirable effects, warnings and precautions.

-3. The Commission may, by means of implementing acts, set out the form and the presentation of the data elements to be included in the summary of safety and performance.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 107(2).
+- 2. The summary of safety and clinical performance shall include at least the following aspects: - (a) the identification of the device and the manufacturer, including the Basic UDI-DI and, if already issued, the SRN; - (b) the intended purpose of the device and any indications, contraindications and target populations; - (c) a description of the device, including a reference to previous generation(s) or variants if such exist, and a description of the differences, as well as, where relevant, a description of any accessories, other devices and products, which are intended to be used in combination with the device; - (d) possible diagnostic or therapeutic alternatives; - (e) reference to any harmonised standards and CS applied; - (f) the summary of clinical evaluation as referred to in Annex XIV, and relevant information on post-market clinical follow-up; - (g) suggested profile and training for users; - (h) information on any residual risks and any undesirable effects, warnings and precautions. - 3.
+The Commission may, by means of implementing acts, set out the form and the presentation of the data elements to be included in the summary of safety and clinical performance.
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 114(2).